Withdrawal From Classes

 - Does not complete all modules (short-term classes);

-- Or having all F, W, I or any combination
+- Or having all F, W, I, NP or any combination

 Students who do not begin attendance in classes are not eligible for federal financial aid and must repay all aid originally received.